filipbyberg/Age-Gender-Mood-classification-CNN/README.md

 The combination of all trained models put to use is located in Test.ipynb

+Unfortunatley we did not get to use the application as intended in a store due to privacy for customers.
+However, the classification works.

 ## Baselines
 The following trained models are included in Pretrained (Google collab):
 - `Age_model_pretrained.h5'